-(d) one or more representatives appointed from the community in the area of the local committee appointed by reason of his or her knowledge in the field of welfare or socio-economic development or social services; and

-- (e) a secretary seconded to the local committee. - (2) No person shall be appointed as a member of the local committee if such person- - (a) is not a citizen of the Republic resident in the Province; - (b) is an unrehabilitated insolvent; - (c) is subject to an order of a court declaring such person to be mentally ill or disordered; - (d) has at any time been convicted, whether in the Republic or elsewhere, of theft, fraud, forgery or uttering, perjury, an offence under this Act or the Corruption Act, No 94 of 1992, or any offence involving dishonesty; - (e) has at any time been removed from an office of trust on account of misconduct; or - (f) has a direct or indirect financial interest in any liquor business or is a spouse of such a person. - (3) The Member of the Executive Council shall appoint one member of the local committee as a Chairperson and another as a Deputy-Chairperson.
+- (d) one or more representatives appointed from the community in the area of the local committee appointed by reason of his or her knowledge in the field of welfare or socioeconomic development or social services; and - [paragraph (d) substituted by section 3 of Act 9 of 2003] - (e) a secretary seconded to the local committee. - (2) No person shall be appointed as a member of the local committee if such person- - (a) is not a citizen of the Republic resident in the Province; - (b) is an unrehabilitated insolvent; - (c) is subject to an order of a court declaring such person to be mentally ill or disordered; - (d) has at any time been convicted, whether in the Republic or elsewhere, of theft, fraud, forgery or uttering, perjury, an offence under this Act or the Corruption Act, No 94 of 1992, or any offence involving dishonesty; - (e) has at any time been removed from an office of trust on account of misconduct; or - (f) has a direct or indirect financial interest in any liquor business or is a spouse of such a person. - (3) The Member of the Executive Council shall appoint one member of the local committee as a Chairperson and another as a Deputy-Chairperson.